 if you are using insulin, or taking other oral diabetes medication.

-It is not known whether linagliptin passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether linagliptin passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 This medicine is not approved for use by anyone younger than 18 years old.